-The statement of net position presents information on all of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources of SLVLESA, with the difference being reported as net position.
+The statement of net position presents information on all of the assets and liabilities of SLVLESA, with the difference being reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of SLVLESA is improving or deteriorating.